mfederczuk/t3m/docs/index.md

 Copyright &copy; 2021 Michael Federczuk

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
-To view a copy of this license, visit <https://creativecommons.org/licenses/by-sa/4.0/> or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+To view a copy of this license, refer to the section entitled "Creative Commons Attribution-ShareAlike 4.0 International", visit <https://creativecommons.org/licenses/by-sa/4.0/> or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ---